xue2sheng/simple_calculator_parser/README.md

-# simple_calculator_parser
+# Simple Calculator Parser
-Example from internet for a simple parser for a calculator
+Example from [internet](https://codereview.stackexchange.com/questions/54273/simple-c-calculator-which-follows-bomdas-rules) by *Jerry Coffin* for a simple calculator parser.